Marra and Yeh Architects brings pragmatism and critical sustainability to its wide-ranging projects.

 A recent project in Sydney’s Forestville became an exercise in alteration and addition rather than knocking down and rebuilding.
 The use of standard structural materials freed up the budget for quality environmental features such as hydronic heating, high-spec windows and solar panels, while rethinking the house as multigenerational provided an added cultural dimension to the notion of sustainability.

 Marra and Yeh are diversifying.
 They have recently produced “a bunch of furniture,” including beds, desks and a dining table for the Forestville client, and they are bringing two terraces together to make a “Mediterranean-style house with a huge hole in the middle.”
 Yeh is working on a modular system for large solar farm installations, re-engaging with his student work on solar panels and his interest in botany, because they want to incorporate the cultivation of edible plants beneath the solar structure.
 The practice also hopes to work on larger and more complex building types.

-Marra and Yeh Architects will be presenting at the ArchitectureAP Symposium during the Asia Pacific Architecture Forum on 4 March 2016.
-Click here to purchase tickets to the event.
+Marra and Yeh Architects presented at the ArchitectureAP Symposium during the Asia Pacific Architecture Forum on 4 March 2016.

 The Asia Pacific Architecture Forum is a collaboration between founding partners Architecture Media and State Library of Queensland; presenting partners Sherman Contemporary Art Foundation, BVN and the Museum of Brisbane; event partners University of Queensland School of Architecture, Australian Institute of Architects, Artisan and the Australian High Commission Singapore; and is presented in association with The Queensland Art Gallery | Gallery of Modern Art (QAGOMA) – The 8th Asia Pacific Triennial of Contemproary Art and Maison&Objet Asia.